Tee12345/Tee12345-Job-Portal-Web-Application---Spring-Boot-backend-Thymeleaf-frontend-/README.md

 The candidate can apply for jobs, view saved jobs, edit his or her account's profile and upload resume.

+### App Security
+* Spring boot SecurityFilterChain was used to accept an instance of AuthenticationProvider, a DaoAuthenticationProvider.
+* Password are encrypted with PasswordEncoder, a BCryptPasswordEncoder.

 ### GitHub Workflow
 The GitHub branches in this project are in a progressive order.